ntnn/tcluster/README.md

 For configuration examples see the `test_data` directory.

 # Planned
-Planned are two keywords to modify tclusters behaviour:
+Planned are two keywords to modify tclusters behaviour, `then` and `-` as well as ansible-like host-expansion with tags and supporting ansible inventories.

 ## then
 `then` to support opening multiple windows at once with different